sagiadinos/garlic-player/README.md

 Arguments:
 SMIL_INDEX        Path to SMIL index
 ```
 Only sources!
-First binaries will deployed, when a downloader is implemented.
+First binaries will deployed, when the downloader is implemented complete.

 ## actual supported SMIL-Features